 The list of ineligible projects for FHA 203(k) loan funds is shorter than the approved list.
 According to HUD 4000.1, the following cannot be accomplished with this type of home loan:

 “The 203(k) mortgage proceeds may not be used to finance costs associated with the purchase or repair of any luxury item, any improvement that does not become a permanent part of the subject Property, or improvements that solely benefit commercial functions within the Property, including recreational or luxury improvements, such as:

 Also ineligible: additions or alterations to support commercial use or to equip or refurbish space for commercial use.
-State law, lender standards, and building code may apply to any or all of the eligible improvements permitted under the 203(k) rehab loan program.
+State law, lender standards, and building code may apply to all eligible improvements permitted under the 203(k) rehab loan program.